• Skip to primary navigation

 Cages take up the most amount of floor space and are more difficult to move around (the big ones you see in commercial gyms are also usually bolted to the floor, so they don’t move around at all).

-See also: Power Racks vs Squat Racks: Pros, Cons and Differences
+See also: Power Racks vs Squat Racks: Pros, Cons, and Differences

-Cages are optimal for people training on their own at home because of the safety, obviously, but I love power racks for their versatility, from additional pull up bars to adding TRX cables to the side, and so on.
-One of the most versatile set-ups is a power rack with lat pulldown, which gives you even more options for training and building muscle.
+Cages are optimal for people training on their own at home because of the safety, obviously, but I love power racks for their versatility, from additional pull-up bars to adding TRX cables to the side, and so on.

 With power racks, you do your squats inside the cage.